ashleysommer/pynecktie/docs/pynecktie/testing.md

 # Testing

-Sanic endpoints can be tested locally using the `test_client` object, which depends on the additional [aiohttp](https://aiohttp.readthedocs.io/en/stable/) library.
+Necktie endpoints can be tested locally using the `test_client` object, which depends on the additional [aiohttp](https://aiohttp.readthedocs.io/en/stable/) library.